breachr2/Ecommerce-Website/client/README.md

 npm run dev
 ```

-4. To visit the app navigate to:
+4. To visit the app navigate to
    `localhost:3000`